 The day after Thanksgiving used to be for stuffing yourself with leftover turkey.
 Now, it’s for stuffing your cart full of bargain-priced Christmas gifts.
-There’s no doubt that Black Friday, an American shopping institution, has become as integral part of Thanksgiving as the cranberry sauce.
+There’s no doubt that Black Friday, an American shopping institution, has become as integral a part of Thanksgiving as the cranberry sauce.

 Personality Style D: The Competitor

 For people with a D personality style, Black Friday is an event.

 People with a D style personality are naturally competitive.
 Black Friday shoppers with personality type D are committed to ‘winning’ at Black Friday.
 They are first in line, scoring all of the best deals before anyone else can get their hands on them.
 They don’t have a lot of patience for crowds but won’t let a little temporary discomfort prevent them from being the best Black Friday shopper that ever was.
 They know the key to Black Friday: to be faster and more determined than the person next to you!